 If a Director is unable to attend a meeting, he/she will still receive all the papers and materials for discussion for that meeting for review.
 He/She will advise the Chairman of the Board or Board Committees or CEO on his/her views and comments on the matters to be discussed or to be conveyed to other members at the meeting.
 The constitution of the Manager permits the Directors to participate via teleconferencing or video conferencing, if necessary.
-Time is set aside for discussions amongst the Non-Executive Directors without the presence of Management half yearly at the end of each scheduled second and fourth quarter Board meeting.
+Time is set aside for discussions amongst the Non-Executive Directors without the presence of Management on a half yearly basis.
 The Board and Board Committees may also make decisions by way of resolutions in writing.
 In addition to the meetings, the Directors have access to Management throughout the year, thereby allowing the Board continuous strategic oversight over the activities of LMIR Trust.
 Meetings of the Board and Committees are held regularly, with the Board meeting no less than four times a year.
-A total of six Board meetings were held in FY2023.
-Additional board meetings on top of the quarterly meetings were held during the financial year under review to discuss LMIR Trust's strategic initiatives, budget, operations of the Trust's portfolio and capital management.
+A total of nine Board meetings were held in FY2024.
+Additional board meetings on top of the quarterly meetings were held during the financial year under review to discuss LMIR Trust's strategic initiatives, operations of the Trust's portfolio and capital management.